BRATTLEBORO -- After playing 24 quarters of football this fall, Bellows Falls (5-1) and Lyndon (5-1) are separated by just .444 in the QPR standings.

 Offensively, the Vikes rely on James Shufelt.
 The QB threw for 128 yards and two scores, and also rushed for 79 yards, in a recent game against North Country.

 Bellows Falls and Lyndon are just behind undefeated Rice (6-0) in the Division 2 standings.
-Milton (4-2) is alone in the fourth spot, with Burr and Burton (3-3) and Fair Haven (3-3)
+Milton (4-2) is alone in the fourth spot, with Burr and Burton (3-3) and Fair Haven (3-3) on the playoff bubble.

 On Saturday, Brattleboro will visit Barre for a 2 p.m. game against 1-5 Spaulding.
 And the Colonels will be trying to slow down John Killian, who had 13 carries for 174 yards in the Crimson Tide’s 32-14 loss to St. Johnsbury early in the season.

 Quarterback Tyler Higley has hooked up with Noah Simeon for a touchdown in each of the last two games for BUHS.
 After earning their first win in Week 5, the 1-5 Colonels fell to Burlington 20-12 on Oct.
 5.

 Tonight, Hartford will try to stay unbeaten when it hosts Burlington at 7.
 The Seahorses will be looking to stop workhorses Joe Wood and Jon Carlson -- Wood ran for four touchdowns and Carlson racked up 110 rushing yards last week against the Hilltoppers.

 And the Division 1 game of the week is a matchup between Essex (5-1) and BFA-St. Albans (5-1).
 It will be Joey Picard’s aerial attack versus BFA bruisers Doug Saffo and Lucas Kelsey.

 See the Vermont football standings, Week 6 scores and Week 7 schedule on page 12.